Megamjm/Comfyvn-ToolProject/README.md

 Highlights:

-🛡️ Legal & Creative Responsibility
+- 🛡️ Legal & Creative Responsibility
 - You retain full creative freedom over the stories, assets, and exports you craft with ComfyVN.
-The platform provides guardrails—like the advisory scanner and liability gate—to surface risks, not to dictate content.
+The platform provides guardrails—like the advisory scanner and disclaimer banner—to surface risks, not to dictate content.
-- Before distributing builds, acknowledge the legal terms once per installation (Studio: **Settings → Advisory**, CLI: `scripts/export_bundle.py` prompts on block-level findings).
-This acknowledgement records that you accept all downstream responsibility for compliance with licences, ratings, and local regulations.
+- Before distributing builds, acknowledge the advisory disclaimer once per installation (Studio: **Settings → Advisory**, CLI: `scripts/export_bundle.py` highlights it on first run).
+This acknowledgement is stored alongside provenance notes so you accept downstream responsibility for licences, ratings, and local regulations.
 - Flat → Layers pipeline (`docs/FLAT_TO_LAYERS.md`) documents the rembg/SAM/MiDaS workflow, provenance sidecars, `tools/depth_planes.py` helper, and Playground hooks for interactive mask refinement.
-- Block-level advisory findings halt exports; warnings flag items for manual review while keeping your workflow unblocked.
+- Block-level advisory findings are surfaced prominently but no longer hard-stop exports; warnings flag items for manual review while keeping your workflow unblocked.
 See `docs/development/advisory_modding.md` for plugin hooks, troubleshooting, and override workflows.
 - Contributors shipping mods or automation scripts should reference the debug/API matrix in the same doc to understand available hooks, expected audit trails, and how to publish their own scanners without restricting user choice.
-- Studio bundle flow now surfaces `GET /api/export/bundle/status` (feature flag + gate probe) and `POST /api/advisory/scan` (deterministic findings: info/warn/block). `scripts/export_bundle.py` returns exit `3` when `enable_export_bundle=false` and prints the enforcement log path on success.
-See `docs/ADVISORY_EXPORT.md` for full workflow, CLI JSON contract, and modder hooks.
+- Studio bundle flow now surfaces `GET /api/advisory/disclaimer`, `POST /api/advisory/ack`, and `POST /api/advisory/scan` (deterministic findings grouped as license/sfw/unknown). `scripts/export_bundle.py` warns on advisory blockers but leaves the workflow unblocked, printing the enforcement log path and provenance bundle for review.
+See `docs/ADVISORY_EXPORT.md` for the full workflow, CLI JSON contract, and modder hooks.

 🔒 Rating Matrix & SFW Gate
 - `comfyvn/rating/classifier_stub.py` ships a conservative ESRB-style matrix (`E/T/M/Adult`) that scores prompts, metadata, and tags.
 Reviewer overrides persist to `config/settings/rating/overrides.json`, ensuring manual calls stay sticky across restarts.